 Dr Graham McShane, MA, MEng, PhD.
-Notley Fellow in Engineering; Acting Director of Studies in Engineering (parts IIA, IIB) & Director of Studies for Construction (MSt).
+Notley Fellow in Engineering; Director of Studies for Construction (MSt).

 I teach all Queens' IB students for the 'mechanical' half of the course, using a mixture of whole cohort example classes and small group supervisions.
 Queens' has an unusual way of supervising; whilst other Colleges may have one supervisor per topic we find teaching across a wide range of papers allows the relationships between various subjects to be brought out.
 There is more breadth within supervisions and we build a strong teaching relationship with students.
 A mixture of small and large group teaching formats provides the flexibility to address different issues (from common conceptual problems to individual difficulties) in the most appropriate way.
 This teaching approach was developed by Dr Andrew Gee (Director of Studies for Engineering) and delivers a good teaching experience for students, and is certainly a strength of the subject at Queens'.

 My aim as an undergraduate Tutor is to ensure that all students are able to make the most of their time at Queens’.
 I offer support to help resolve any welfare or administrative difficulties that might present an obstacle to life at University.
 As a previous undergrad here I am well suited to the role and am more than aware of the opportunities and challenges of the Cambridge system.
 I feel it is important to have this understanding of the student perspective as well as that of the wider College and University.
 As Senior Treasurer of the College Union, I aim to support the wide range of sports clubs and societies in Queens’ that add enormously to College life outside the sphere of academic study.